permadi-com/html-jquery-image-popup/README.md

 ## Intro
 This is a relatively simple image "lightbox" popup implementation, using html, jQuery and css.
 It's relatively compact and straightforward.
-Only images are supported out-of-the-box, you're welcome to extend it.
+Only images are supported out-of-the-box (no text, no slideshow), you're welcome to extend it.

-I simply wanted to bel able to click on an image and show a popup containing the image.
+I simply wanted to be able to click on an image and show a popup containing the image.
 I tried other lightboxes but found them too complex for my need.
 My requirements were:
 1. The popup should be contained within the browser window.
 Large image should shright to fit the window while maintaining the aspect-ratio.
 2. The popup should be centered, not only horizontally but also vertically.